probot/probot.github.io/_apps/labeling-droid.md

 organizations:
 ---

-Add a label automatically to know PR status at first glance.
+Add a label to know PR status at first glance.

 ## Motivation